AugustCzy/August_Protfolio/README.md

 **Key techniques**: Python, Javascript, Vega.js, D3.js

 # Project 3: Training Named Entity From Imperfect Anotation
-A framework to increase the NLP model accuracy by eliminating the effect of mislabeled data
+A framework that can increase the NLP model accuracy by eliminating the effect of mislabeled data